 Business & Technology

-With an increased number of new devices connecting to home networks, cybercriminals have identified and exploited an open opportunity to execute ransomware attacks, target specific devices to steal information from, and compromise public school district’s security defenses.
+With an increased number of new devices connecting to home networks, cyber criminals have identified and exploited an open opportunity to execute ransomware attacks, target specific devices to steal information from, and compromise public school districts’ security defenses.
 This is why it is critical to establish a foundation of cybersecurity awareness for kids through education about internet safety from an early age.

 Teleworkers typically rely on the security of the device and the network they are using to protect them from online threats; however, those security solutions can only go so far.
 Knowledge of basic cybersecurity practices, on the other hand, can go a long way to ensure good security posture.

-Keeping your devices up to date is a must when working or learning from home.
+In addition to all of the tips noted above, keeping your devices up to date is a must when working or learning from home.
 Make sure all devices and applications are fully updated with patches and that any antivirus and antimalware software on your device is current and operating.

 Fortinet places a heavy focus on spreading cyber awareness through our NSE Training Institute and skills gap initiatives.
 As part of this effort, I co-wrote “Cyber Safe: A Dog’s Guide to Internet Security,” a book written to educate our youth about internet safety.
 Through this initiative, Fortinet is continuing its commitment to educating the global community on cyber safety, regardless of age, background, or life experiences.
-Just as security affects everyone, cybercriminals target any vulnerability they can find, with no interest in their victim’s demographic.
+Just as security affects everyone, cyber criminals target any vulnerability they can find, with no interest in their victim’s demographic.
 This book is an initiative of Fortinet’s skills gap work, focusing on building cyber awareness from an early age to help create a safer environment online for all.

 “Cyber Safe: A Dog’s Guide to Internet Security” aims to raise cyber awareness amongst children in elementary and middle school and takes readers on a journey to learn how to stay secure online.
-The book is centered around a cyber smart dog, Lacey, who teaches her cat friend Gabbi how to use the Internet safely.
+The book is centered around a cyber-smart dog, Lacey, who teaches her cat friend Gabbi how to use the internet safely.
 The book provides an easy-to-understand introduction to possible dangers for children connecting online for school, video games, streaming shows, and more.
 The book also includes a guide for parents with details on what they should be looking out for when their children are online.
-Copies of the book will be available to elementary and middle schools across the country to further cement a strong foundation of cyber safety knowledge in children.
+Copies of the book will be available to elementary and middle schools across the country to further cement a strong foundation of cyber safety knowledge in childre.

 In addition to the book on how to keep kids safe online, Fortinet offers free cyber awareness courses – NSE 1 and NSE 2 – through the NSE Training Institute for anyone interested in building their knowledge of cybersecurity and is for all age groups, including young children.
 The NSE Training courses complement the information provided in the children’s book, providing foundational cyber awareness courses for children to learn about bad actors and put their learning to the test through levels NSE 1 and NSE 2.